Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R9 M395X is 25% faster than the GeForce GTX 560 Ti in general, due to its greater bandwidth. (explain)
+Memory BandwidthTheoretically speaking, the Radeon R9 M395X should be quite a bit faster than the GeForce GTX 560 Ti in general. (explain)

-Texel RateThe Radeon R9 M395X will be much (approximately 76%) more effective at anisotropic filtering than the GeForce GTX 560 Ti. (explain)
+Texel RateThe Radeon R9 M395X is a lot (approximately 76%) more effective at AF than the GeForce GTX 560 Ti. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison